How To Run A More Sustainable Event

 We believe that all festival-goers and event organisers (ourselves included) need to be aware of this cost.
 And we need to do everything in our power to minimise the impact of any events we attend or run, whether those are international music festivals or back-yard events.

-So, we're looking at what it means to run a sustainable event in 2022 and outlining some ways to go about it.
+So, we’re looking at what it means to run a sustainable event and outlining some ways to go about it.

 What is a sustainable event?